 Growth of legal science in India depends on the nature and career of legal research.
 The syllabus is designed to develop also skills in research and writing in a systematic manner.

-The following syllabus prepared with this perspective will be spread over a period on one year.
+The following syllabus prepared with this perspective will be spread over a period of one Semester.

 PART - I